 Sports Attack Junior Hack Attack Baseball Pitching Machine

-- A variety of pitches are offered by the Junior Hack Attack, including risers and fastballs.
+• The Junior Hack Attack offers a variety of pitches, including risers and fastballs.
 The pitching machine is recommended for little leaguers up until they enter their senior year.

 Jugs Baseball/Softball Combo Pitching Machine